ryanwentzel/ryanlwentzel.com/collections/_fieldnotes/2024-05-06-lake-hodges.md

         url: https://ebird.org/checklist/S172695072

 ---
 Sunny, cool becoming warm.
 Rained briefly but heavily the morning before.
-Set out from the staging area on Lake Drive, across the street from Hernandez Hideaway.
+I set out from the parking lot off Lake Drive, across the street from Hernandez Hideaway.
 Didn't see many other people on the trails, other than a few mountain bikers.
 Meandered south along the trail for about a quarter mile.
 Took the same route back to the staging area.

 ![photo of lake hodges](https://d1yo597syf8yny.cloudfront.net/assets/img/content/ryan-wentzel-lake-hodges-20240506-02-alt.jpg)